-Dunes West is an approximate 2,674-acre developer-designed neighborhood located in the northern portion of the study area, to the east of SC 41.
+Dunes West is a large planned neighborhood located in the northern portion of the study area, to the east of SC 41.
 The neighborhood can be accessed from SC 41 via Bessemer Road, Dunes West Boulevard, Wood Park Drive, and Harpers Ferry Way.
 The neighborhood is bordered to the south by the Phillips Community.
 Dunes West is bordered to the east by the Park West neighborhood, and one can also access Dunes West via Park West Boulevard from US 17, which passes through Dunes West and into Park West.
-Dunes West has approximately 12 miles of waterfront along Wando River, Wagner Creek and Toomer Creek.
-The neighborhood contains a mixture of single-family homes as well as apartments and townhouses.
-Dunes West Golf Club and Dunes West Athletic Club are private recreational resources located within the neighborhood.
-A large supermarket complex has been constructed on a Dunes West parcel along SC 41.
-Substantial forested buffers are present along the west side of the community, adjacent to existing SC 41, and along existing Dunes West Boulevard, in the southwest portion of the community.
-A large grassy pasture area along the entrance to Dunes West is used by the community for events.
+Dunes West has almost 12 miles of waterfront and fronts the Wando River, Wagner Creek and Toomer Creek.
+The neighborhood contains a mixture of single-family homes, apartments, and townhouses.
+Amenities within Dunes West include the 18-hole Dunes West Golf Club, as well as the Dunes West Athletic Club, which includes a leisure and lap pool and 10 tennis courts.
+A large supermarket complex is planned to be constructed in a Dunes West parcel along SC 41.